cucumber-rs/cucumber/book/src/Features.md

-## JSON schema
+## Cucumber JSON format output

-Library provides an ability to output tests result in [JSON schema].
+Library provides an ability to output tests result in a [Cucumber JSON format].

 Just enable `output-json` library feature in your `Cargo.toml`:
 ```toml